scouten/ericscouten.dev/content/2025/iiw41/index.md

 ### Open Questions and Next Steps

-1. What ethical principles could guide inclusive decentralized identity that protects refugees, asylm seekers, and victims of trafficking?
+1. What ethical principles could guide inclusive decentralized identity that protects refugees, asylum seekers, and victims of trafficking?
 2. Could humanitarian registries issue or verify decentralized credentials without risk?
 3. How can we prevent exclusion, misuse, or harm from digital proof systems?
 4. What collaboration might emerge from IIW to test these ideas?

-**Goal:** Identity 2-3 actionable principles or prototype ideas to explore post-IIW.
+**Goal:** Identify 2-3 actionable principles or prototype ideas to explore post-IIW.

 ### Discussion